Default Route in the Routing Table

 Default gateway routes in routing tables allow routers to forward all unmatched data packets.
 Routers use default gateway routes as the last route to forward data packets.

-When a router receives a data packet, it matches the packet's destination address with the destination address of all routes available in the routing table.
+When a router receives a data packet, it compares the packet's destination address against the destination addresses of all available routes in the routing table.

 - If it finds a match, it forwards the packet from the matching route.

-- If it finds multiple matches, it forwards the packet from the route matching the maximum number of IP bits.
+- If it finds multiple matches, it forwards the packet along the route that matches the maximum number of IP bits.

 - If it does not find a match, it discards the packet.